What Are Invoice Payment Terms?

 - “Gold Preferred Supplier” With the Independent Schools Association

 We are experts in the acquisition of Private Debts, providing our services to a large number of sectors since 2005.

-It is only right that if you have carried out a service for a customer that you are paid on time.
+It is only right that if you have carried out a service for a customer that has ignored invoice payment terms, you are paid on time.